renytek13/Soft-Prompt-Generation/README.md

 # Soft Prompt Generation with CGAN
-**We propose a new prompt learning paradigm Soft Prompt Generation (SPG), which offers a straightforward yet effective solution for Domain Generalization.
-SPG is designed to exclusively harness a generative model for prompt generation, leveraging the model’s inherent capability to encode domain and content knowledge directly into the generated prompts.**
+**We propose a new prompt learning paradigm Soft Prompt Generation (SPG), which offers a straightforward yet effective solution for Domain Generalization.**

 Please follow instrcutions below to reproduce the results.